A community synagogue for progressive Conservative Judaism, welcoming to all.

 The Laws of Mourning

 Jewish law mandates that the laws of mourning apply to those who experience the death of a parent, spouse, sibling, or child.
 In all other cases, no matter how strongly the loss is felt, there is no obligation to observe the laws of mourning.
+However, individuals may choose to observe the laws of mourning for extended family or friends, particularly if no actual mourners are observing these practices.

 First Steps in the Bereavement Process